- Outlook is one of the most popular email services in the world that has been providing quality email management features for years

-Email is a critical part of our daily lives, whether as individuals or even in business, and for IT admins or managers if emails are down, it can be challenging because it disrupts communication, so it’s their work to get it back up and running.
+Email is a critical part of our daily lives, whether as individuals or even in business, and for IT admins or managers if emails are down, it can be challenging because it disrupts communication.

 Outlook is currently the de facto standard email client in the corporate world, which generally works pretty well, but, all this doesn’t come without challenges in its workings.

-When Outlook has performance issues, it can be caused either by a corrupt or damaged PST file, an add-in that isn’t functioning, corrupt profile, or a problem with an Outlook application.
+When Outlook has performance issues, it can be caused either by a corrupt or damaged PST file, an add-in that isn’t functioning, a corrupt profile, or a problem with the Outlook application.

 - Open in Safe Mode